hulud/py_pan_tilt_controller/gui/documentation.md

 ## Workflow and Data Flow

 1. The `APIClient` establishes a connection to the PTZ server using WebSockets (Socket.IO)
-2. User interacts with the `ControlPanel` by clicking direction buttons or entering absolute positions
+2. User interacts with the `ControlPanel` by pressing and holding direction buttons
-3. Control signals are emitted to the `MainWindowAPI` which processes them
+3. `DirectionButton` detects press and release events
+4. Press event triggers movement in specified direction at configured speed
+5. Release event automatically triggers stop command
-4. `MainWindowAPI` performs safety checks before sending commands to the `APIClient`
+6. `MainWindowAPI` performs safety checks before sending commands to the `APIClient`
-5. `APIClient` sends commands to the server via HTTP requests (in background threads)
+7. `APIClient` sends commands to the server via HTTP requests (in background threads)
-6. Server processes commands and sends position updates via WebSocket
+8. Server processes commands and sends position updates via WebSocket
-7. `APIClient` receives position updates and emits signals
+9. `APIClient` receives position updates and emits signals
-8. `MainWindowAPI` receives signals and updates the `PositionDisplay`
+10. `MainWindowAPI` receives signals and updates the `PositionDisplay`

 ## Safety Features